The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Object Results

-GAPlanetS data were collected for SAO206462 in 2014 and 2015.
-No H$\alpha$ excess signals were detected at or near the location of the \citet{Cugno2019} or \citet{Casassus2021} candidates in either epoch, and the best limit on the contrast at this location is provided in Table \ref{tab:nondetections}.
-Images of both epochs are shown in Appendix \ref{sec:allepochs}, Figure \ref{fig:sao206462}.
+GAPlanetS data were collected for SAO~206462 (HD~135344~B) in 2014 and 2015.
+No H$\alpha$ excess signals were detected at or near the location of the \citet{Cugno2019} or \citet{Casassus2021} candidates in either epoch, and the best limit on the contrast at the location of these candidates is provided in Table \ref{tab:nondetections}.
+Images of both SAO~206462 epochs are shown in Appendix \ref{sec:allepochs}, Figure \ref{fig:sao206462}.

-\subsubsection{TW Hya}
+\subsubsection{TW~Hya}

-GAPlanetS data of TW Hya were collected in 2014 and 2017, and the highest contrast (2014) epoch is shown in a wide-angle view in Figure \ref{fig:widecomp_zoom}, alongside a zoomed-in view on the location of the previously-reported candidate companion.
-We note that TW Hya is accreting at an enormously high rate compared to the other objects in the sample, and we measure it at 6-8 times brighter at H$\alpha$ than at the continuum in both epochs.
+GAPlanetS data of TW~Hya were collected in 2014 and 2017.
+The highest-contrast (2014) ASDI epoch is shown in a wide-angle view in Figure \ref{fig:widecomp_zoom}, together with a zoomed-in view of the region surrounding the location of the candidate previously reported by \citet{Tsukagoshi2019} and \citet{Ilee2022}.
+We note that TW~Hya is accreting at an enormously high rate compared to the other objects in the sample, and the primary star is 6-8 times brighter at H$\alpha$ than at the continuum in both epochs.
 This makes the difference between the 1:1 scaled SDI and the conservatively scaled SDI images striking and is an extreme example of the possible impact of incompletely removed stellar residuals on 1:1 scaled SDI images.
-At the same time, it is a powerful demonstration of the power of measuring the stellar H$\alpha$/continuum scale factor and scaling by it, as the residuals are very effectively removed in the conservatively scaled reduction shown in Figure \ref{fig:twhya}.
-We do not find any evidence of H$\alpha$ excess signals at the location of the \citet{Tsukagoshi2019} candidate or elsewhere in the disk in either epoch, however both epochs are shown in Appendix \ref{sec:allepochs}, Figure \ref{fig:twhya}.
+At the same time, it is a clear demonstration of the power of measuring the stellar H$\alpha$/continuum ratio and scaling continuum imagery by it prior to SDI subtraction, as the residuals are very effectively removed in the conservatively scaled reduction shown in Figure \ref{fig:twhya}.
+We do not find any evidence of H$\alpha$ excess signals at the locations of the \citet{Tsukagoshi2019} or \citet{Huelamo2022} point-source candidates, nor elsewhere in the disk; however, both epochs are shown in Appendix \ref{sec:allepochs}, Figure \ref{fig:twhya}.